zeyofu/ReFocus_Code/README.md

 ## Quick Start
 ### Task Data
 We preprocessed each task and put them into tasks.
-Download from this [Google Drive Link](https://drive.google.com/drive/folders/1Ic2BmpbGQ1pcZ6KabjmP9YxefKDq3TrN?usp=sharing) and put everything under `data`.
+Download from this [Huggingface Dataset Files](https://huggingface.co/datasets/ReFocus/ReFocus_Data/tree/main) and put everything under `data`.

 * Notice that the finetuning data is under `chartqa_vcot.zip` and `train_chartQA_*.zip`, with the rest being testing data.